-In 2013, Avant partnered with the professional society representing cardiac and thoracic surgeons in Australia and New Zealand (ANZSCTS) and have since worked with the society to educate their doctors on areas of risk, such as employment disputes; bullying and harassment, ethical practice and clinical care standards.
+Avant formed a partnership with the Australian and New Zealand Society of Cardiac and Thoracic Surgeons (ANZSCTS) in 2013.
+We collaborate with the society to educate their members on areas of medico-legal related risk areas, such as employment and training disputes, ethical practice and clinical care standards.

-Avant and the Australian Gynaecological Endoscopy and Surgery Society (AGES) signed a formal partnership in 2016 with a purpose of overall supporting members to deliver best practice and reduce controllable risk, improving the overall standard of practice.
+Avant and the Australian Gynaecological Endoscopy and Surgery Society (AGES) signed a formal partnership in 2016, with the purpose of supporting improvements in quality and safety though reducing members’ controllable risk.

 Since its inception in 1990, AGES has built on its mission to promote the safest and highest standards of clinical and minimally-invasive surgical care for women through its three tenants of education, surgical training and clinical research.

 The key focus of the relationship is education which supports AGES members to understand the boundaries when undertaking new and innovative procedures and associated consent management.